In the Allen E. Paulson College of Engineering and Computing

 - The program comprises technical coursework in five main areas: Construction Engineering; Environmental/Water Resources Engineering; Transportation, Pavement and Geotechnical Engineering; Structural Engineering; and Surveying/Geomatics.

-- The MSCS degree program prepares you for a career in knowledge-based data systems.
+- The MSCS degree program prepares you for a career in software engineering, software & cybersecurity, machine learning, or data and knowledge systems.

 - The program begins with a strong foundation in databases, AI and web systems; followed by unique specializations in data mining, data warehousing and distributed database systems.
 You will progress to applying database and knowledge systems to areas such as software engineering, wireless and mobile systems.